ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 Attester, Issuer, and Origin.
 Entities encapsulated by a bounding box are assumed to be operated by the same party and therefore collude.
 Collusion can enable linking of attestation, issuance, and redemption contexts.
-Entities that are not encapsualted by a bounding box are assumed to not collude, meaning that entities operated by separate parties do not collude.
+Entities that are not encapsulated by a bounding box are assumed to not collude, meaning that entities operated by separate parties do not collude.
 Mechanisms for enforcing non-collusion are out of scope for this architecture.